 Tamago Dofu is similar to tofu, but it’s not processed tofu made from soybeans.

 When it comes to processed tofu products widely enjoyed in Japan, there are 4 common types, that is, Yaki Tofu, Nama-Age Dofu, Aburaage, and Ganmodoki.

 Today, for people who haven’t heard of these yet, I will talk about them.

 Made by lightly grilling drained Firm Tofu, “Yaki Tofu (焼き豆腐)” is a simple, quite firm processed tofu.
 It is often used as an ingredient for Japanese hot-pot dishes called “Nabemono (鍋物)” including “Sukiyaki (すき焼き)”.

 Nama-Age Dofu (生揚げ豆腐) or Atsuage Tofu (厚揚げ豆腐)

-Since Nama-Age Dofu is firm on the outside and soft on the inside, it can soak up lots of flavor from soup stock.
-Therefore, it is often simmered in soup dishes, like “Oden (おでん)“.
+Since Nama-Age Dofu is crusty on the outside and soft on the inside, it can soak up lots of flavor from soup stock.
+And for that property, it is often used in soup dishes like “Oden (おでん)“.

-“Ganmodoki (がんもどき)” is a processed Tofu made by deep-frying a mixture of crushed Tofu and bits of vegetables like carrot, lotus root, and burdock.
+“Ganmodoki (がんもどき)” is a type of processed tofu made by deep-frying a mixture of crushed tofu and bits of vegetables like carrot, lotus root, and burdock.